How to define populations

 Geographic boundaries

-This method focuses mostly on discrete populations separated by barriers that cannot be crossed e.g. a deep canyon or river, which can separate populations that are even very close, or isolated mountain tops.
-For example, the mexican montane juniper (Juniperus monticola) grows in isolated mountain tops above 3,000 meters above sea level, each one can be considered a population.
+This method focuses mostly on discrete populations separated by barriers that cannot be crossed e.g. a deep canyon or river.
+For example, the Mexican montane juniper (Juniperus monticola) grows in isolated mountaintops above 3,000 meters above sea level.
+Each mountaintop can be considered a single population.

 Dispersal buffer